Sovereign-Labs/solana-proofs/README.md

 Note that this carries an honest majority assumption from the validator set (hence we use the term attestations).

-The solution here involves the usage of the ****** program which generates a hash of Solana account state in order to include it into the ‘accounts_delta_hash’ which in turn is included in the bank hash and is attested to by the validator set.
+The solution here involves the usage of the ****** program which generates a hash of Solana account state in order to include it into the `accounts_delta_hash` which in turn is included in the
+`BankHash` and is attested to by the validator set.
 Users can submit a transaction to directly verify the state of an account using these proofs without needing to fully trust the account state information communicated by an intermediary RPC provider.

 ## Background